 TIP: Ensure your personas are built off of hard-and-fast data points, not just generic concepts.
 Eventually, the strategic elements of customer marketing must be operationalized and you’ll need personas with enough meat on the bones to make that happen.
 For more on this, check out our article, “How to Create Buyer Personas You Can Actually Use.”

 Have you determined concrete goals and metrics for your strategy?
 Again using a SaaS company as an example, onboarding and enablement would be the focuses..
 Objectives would center on getting more people into the platform and making them comfortable with it, and KPIs would concentrate on user engagement.
 A different company in a different industry might shape its objectives around engaging buyers, and then demonstrating further use cases of other service offerings, and establish different KPIs to measure success.

 The customer marketing plan is an area where we see a lot of marketing teams struggle, and it deserves a deep dive.
 By creating a solid framework which marketing can be guided by, content can be pipelined to the audience consistently.
 But first let’s outline the basics:

 - Messaging & positioning: Good ole marketing stuff.

 - Organization design: Ensure you have the right resources on your marketing team to focus on this area of the customer lifecycle, and that they’re aligned with strategies, objectives and KPIs.

 - Budget planning: All the strategy in the world means nothing if you can’t pay to implement it.

-- Campaign/play planning: This involves going through and understanding what campaigns you’re executing, and what KPIs need to be tracked accordingly.
+- Campaign/play planning: This involves going through and understanding what campaigns you’re executing and what KPIs need to be tracked accordingly.
 This can also create campaign frameworks to use as a base to start the planning process.